spardza/projectTest/README.md

 Receive updated files from github cloud: (might need to do this first if git push gives error)
 $ git pull

+--- ON VISUAL STUDIO CODE ---
+1) Go to source control.
+2) Press checkmark to commit.
+3) Press '...' to push.

+3.1) Might need to '...' to add Remote and then paste repository link.